KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/utils/WORKLOG.md

 * Add a decoding walker for the x2B list

 * Tables are 0x2C and seem to refer to some kind of group/list in 0x37 which then refer to graphics.

+* Started Allegro PCB_IO plugin as we have enough details to start an attempt at importing.